DataToolsPro/SnowUDFExcel/README.md

 </ul>

 <h3>Notes on HOLIDAYS table</h3>
 To execute the functions in this repository in your Snowflake environment, it requires implementing a HOLIDAYS table within the schema for which the UDF is deployed.
-Please check out the WIKI for detailed instructions how to quickly install the HOLIDAYS table.
+Please check out the WIKI for detailed instructions how to quickly install the HOLIDAYS table: <a href="https://github.com/DataToolsPro/SnowUDFExcel/wiki/Implementing-HOLIDAYS-in-your-Snowflake-environment">Holidays Table Install Instructions</a>

 <p>The UDF functions in this repository for WEEKDAY, NETWORKDAYS, and WORKDAY were implemented to use a Snowflake table to acquire the Holidays that are skipped.
-This article describes how to install the HOLDIAYS Table:</p>
+This article describes instructions for <a href="https://github.com/DataToolsPro/SnowUDFExcel/wiki/Implementing-HOLIDAYS-in-your-Snowflake-environment">Holidays Table Install Instructions</a>:</p>
 <ol>
 <li>Download from the Samples folder the HOLDIAYS.SQL</li>
 <li>In snowflake select the Table and Schema you want to add the holiday table.
 This should be the same schema where you are importing the UDF</li>